-Although most positions require only an associate degree, students should consult with the Grand Rapids Community college Juvenile Services Program Coordinator concerning degree requirements for specific jobs.
+Although most positions require only an associate degree, students should consult with the Grand Rapids Community College Juvenile Services Program Coordinator, Lynnell Talbert, concerning degree requirements for specific jobs.

 Employment within the Criminal Justice field may be delayed or denied depending on a history of convictions involving felonies, misdemeanors, and/or involving controlled substances.